-According to the Table 4.2, it is analyzed the quality of the conversation of Jarvis movie recommendation system has improved in the second version.
+According to the Table 4.2, it is analyzed the quality of the conversation of Jarvis movie recommender system has improved in the second version.
 The NLU of the Jarvis is more capable of understanding user's information needs at every stage in the dialogue.
 The conversation examples show that Jarvis is able to adapt to the complex conversational scenarios.
 The agent response time in Table 4.3 shows a significant improvement in computational speed of the agent and this can further improve the user's experience with Jarvis.
+Moreover, the example of the user conversation shows that Jarvis can accommodate to user's changing requirements.